 3. Write results-based job descriptions.
 Studies have found, men apply for a job when they meet only 60 percent of the qualifications, but women will only apply when they meet 100 percent of them.
 Instead of being based on a checklist of skills that may weed great female and minority candidates out, JDs should ideally focus on what a candidate will be expected to achieve, say, a month, six months, and a year into the job.
 Here are some examples you’re welcome to adapt.

 4. Diversify your pipeline by actively sourcing candidates.
-Push yourself and team to go beyond the “obvious” sources and aim to send one email or set up one coffee per week with a different type of profile.
+Start driving a diversity and inclusion program by pushing yourself and team to go beyond the “obvious” sources, and aim to send one email or set up one coffee per week with a different type of profile.
 You might end up uncovering a gem who may become a star employee months later.

 5. Conduct blind screenings to minimize unconscious biases in the resume review process.
 Studies have shown that people with ethnic names need to send out more resumes before they get a callback, and that resumes with female names are rated lower than ones with male names when all other things on a resume are equal.